-The AAFP says don’t buy too many just now, here’s why:
+The AAFP says don’t buy too many just yet, here’s why:

-That doesn’t leave a lot of lead time for millions of healthcare providers, hoping CMS would push the date, to upgrade their software to accomodate the new dual CMS claim form.
+That doesn’t leave a lot of lead time for millions of healthcare providers, hoping CMS would push the date, to upgrade their software to accommodate the new dual CMS claim form.

 Features of the Revised Form